 - Prepares site owners for what to expect during the migration and identifies pre and post-migration activities to be performed by site owners

 - Always plan for a stabilization period (post-migration support) after each Migration Wave

 - Has a Schedule and End-User commitment to UAT (User Acceptance Training) and has final sign-off

 A merger or acquisition is not a common business event.
 Often, they involve a SharePoint tenant consolidation (most midsize and larger organizations have SharePoint).
 This is the type of business event where bringing on an outside consulting firm like ThreeWill often makes a lot of sense.

-If you’d like to talk to us about helping lead the effort around consolidating SharePoint/Office 365 tenants get started by either contacting us or filling our pre-migration questionnaire and let us know it’s a consolidation effort (we can also discuss whether to consolidate other products/platforms to Office 365).
+If you’d like to talk to us about helping lead the effort around consolidating SharePoint/Microsoft 365 tenants get started by either contacting us or filling our pre-migration questionnaire and let us know it’s a consolidation effort (we can also discuss whether to consolidate other products/platforms to Microsoft 365).